CALL FOR FREE ESTIMATE (504) 475-2004

 This feature gives resistance measures to drafts; the higher the rating, the more sealing, the less energy loss.
 Proper weatherstripping and installation matter in the long run.

-Ask yourself what COLDEX does; condensation resistance is simply how well a window keeps moisture from building up, with higher ratings providing better protection to resist mold and structural damage.
-Insulated glass and good ventilation help reduce mold risk, particularly in cold climates.
+Condensation resistance measures how well a window keeps moisture from building up, with higher ratings providing better protection against mold and structural damage.
+In New Orleans, where outdoor humidity levels frequently exceed 90%, condensation resistance is a critical factor.
+Insulated glass and good ventilation help reduce mold risk in humid climates like ours.

 Another name for an energy-efficient window is the sum of the efficient parts that make it whole.
 Knowing what each part does would aid in procuring an energy-efficient window.
 From the frame materials to the glazing layers, gas fills, and coatings, everything can be counted for the ultimate advantage in saving on energy and maintaining comfort.

 When choosing frames, focus on insulation and durability.
-Fiberglass composite resists heat loss best, while wood insulates well but needs care and isn’t great in cold regions.
+Fiberglass composite resists heat loss best, while wood insulates well but needs care and is not ideal for humid climates like New Orleans, where it can swell, warp, or attract termites.
 Aluminum is light but insulates poorly, so it’s not suited for harsh climates.
+Vinyl frames offer a good balance of insulation, moisture resistance, and affordability, making them a popular choice for Louisiana homeowners.
 Pick a frame material that fits your climate for lasting energy savings.

 The glazing of windows plays a big role in energy efficiency.
 Double-pane glass, made of two sheets with an insulating air space, is a reliable choice.